-The Social Sciences Library, the biggest free-standing social science library in the UK, is a short walk away and houses the Refugee Studies Centre collection, the world’s largest collection of material on the study of refugees and forced migration.
+The Social Sciences Library, the biggest free-standing social science library in the UK, is nearby and houses the Refugee Studies Centre collection, the world’s largest collection of material on the study of refugees and forced migration.
 These holdings form part of the rich resources of the historic Bodleian Library.
 As alumni of the University, students can sign up for lifetime access to key online journals.

 Teaching takes place in the department’s seminar rooms, and there is a common room area where students from all the department's courses can gather.
-Light lunches are available during term.
+Light lunches in the Cafeteria are available during term.

 The following colleges accept students on the MSc in Refugee and Forced Migration Studies:

 You are not expected to make contact with an academic member of staff before applying for the course.

 The set of documents you should send with your application to this course comprises the following:

 Your transcripts should give detailed information of the individual grades received in your university-level qualifications to date.
 You should only upload official documents issued by your institution and any transcript not in English should be accompanied by a certified translation.

 More information about the transcript requirement is available in the Application Guide.

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

 A minimum of 500 words to a maximum of 1,000 words